Floating

 Always Use Double Opt-ins

-Double opt-ins confirm that you have a new subscriber and verify that the subscriber signed up with a legit email.
-Plus, it’s a standard best practice for email signups post-GDPR.
+Double opt-ins confirm that you have a new subscriber.
+They’re like confirmation emails you send to verify that the subscriber signed up with a genuine email address.
+Plus, they’re a standard best practice for email signups post-GDPR.

 Make your double opt-ins straightforward, short, and easy to read, with a clear “confirmation” button allowing subscribers to issue their explicit interest to receive emails from you.